 Timber Stand Improvement.
 Every year we thin and prune selected trees on 15 – 20 acres.
 By removing and making use of lower-quality trees – trees that are out-competed, diseased or in decline – we are investing in our future.
 The healthiest trees continue grow in value.
 Our investment will be realized many years down the road.
 In the meantime, each winter we add about a mile of new trails to our network, improving access to diverse terrain within the nature center.

-We have several products available for you that come right from the trees we harvest.
-Proceeds from sales go back into our conservation efforts giving new meaning to buying local.
-Email Andy for details on availability.
+We have several products for purchase that come right from the trees we harvest.
+Proceeds from sales go back into our conservation efforts, giving new meaning to “buying local”.
+Email Tim for details on availability.

 Lumber: The logs we cut are turned into lumber by Richard Hatch’s bandsaw mill.
-Buy our FSC Certified Green lumber for your building projects and save a bundle compared to big box stores, and you’ll also be supporting the our work.
+Buy our FSC Certified Green lumber for your building projects and save a bundle compared to big box stores while supporting our work.

 Hidden Valley Nature Center has won numerous awards and was the State of Maine’s Outstanding Tree Farm in 2014 for our model of sustainable forestry, outreach and educational programs.
 This would not have been possible without our members and supporters.